schliepk/UMM_CSCI_4453_Lab_4/README.md

 * Do these exercises:
    * [Entity-Relation Exercise](#er-exercise)
    * [Foreign Key Exercise](#foreign-key-exercise)
-   * Make sure your tables exist for the shell/mysql index and union examples.
+   * Make sure your tables exist for the shell/mysql index and union examples (where applicable). un